Modifications to Court Orders

 In many cases, clients require modifications after a spousal support or child support order is made.
 Whether you are on the receiving or giving end of a support order, you may need to request a change to support yourself and / or your children.
 Our firm can also help you petition for the termination of support.
 This may be an option if your child has emancipated or if your ex-spouse remarries.

 Modifications for Child Custody or Visitation

 Another common modification request concerns child custody (now known as legal decision making) and visitation rights.
 Whether the custodial parent must relocate or a non-custodial parent wishes to petition for shared custody, our firm can help.

 Many times, the other party fails to do what he or she is ordered to do by the court.
 Despite repeated requests, the person may simply ignore the orders.
 In such a case, it is important to contact our experienced Scottsdale lawyers for help with enforcement of court orders or modifications to court orders.
 No matter what type of modification is necessary, we can guide you through each step.

-Our firm is prepared to help you navigate this difficult issue, so call (480) 630-2464 today to schedule a free 1/2 hour phone consultation.
+Our firm is prepared to help you navigate this difficult issue, so call (480) 630-2464 today to schedule a free 30-minute phone consultation.